inc-lc/ilc-scala/README.md

 This will fetch any needed dependencies, compile everything and start running tests.
 Warning: The test execution will proceed for quite a while (around 10 minutes here, more on slower machines) without producing any output, as if it had hang.
-Please be patient; you can observe the progress using the pre-installed JVisualVM.
+Please be patient; you can observe the progress using the VisualVM profiling/monitoring tool (inside the virtual machine, this is pre-installed --- see icon on the left-hand side of the screen).
+Warning: VisualVM can do profiling, so it can invalidate the benchmark results themselves.

 Running benchmarks with bigger datasets will require more time and (no less than) 4G of RAM - because of this, it is better done on a different (64bit)